 - 1. Continually encourage feedback from staff as they voice ideas they would like to see implemented. - a.
 Feedback is given through a survey staff can submit anonymously, through their department's DEAI committee representative or in person to the Equity and Engagement Program Manager. - 2.
 Bi-annual meetings held with the Equity and Engagement Program Manager, Zoo Director and Society Executive Director on DEAI topics, goals and potential new changes. - 3.
 Conduct an audit of our current communication channels to identify areas where diversity and inclusion are lacking. - a.
 Gathering diverse photos, website layout, etc. - 4.
-Develop partnerships with community organizations that represent marginalized communities, and work together to promote events and initiatives that align with DEAI values. - 5.
-Create opportunities for staff to engage with and learn from members of different communities, such as hosting speakers or organizing cultural events.
+Develop partnerships with community organizations that represent marginalized communities and work together to promote events and initiatives that align with DEAI values. - 5.
+Create opportunities for staff to engage with and learn from members of different communities, such as hosting speakers or organizing cultural events. - 6.
+Provide feeling thermometers to all staff and volunteers to help better assist with guests that may be non-verbal.